schnapster/SqlSauce/discord-entities/README.md

 ## Changelog
 Omitted versions mean there were no changes to this module.
 It is still recommended to use the latest version as shown on the core module readme.

+### v0.1.0
+- Replaced deprecated events in the UserMemberCachingListener

 ### v0.0.13
 - Add better named id getters for base discord entities